-Students registering for their first Math course are required to take The College Board placement test, Accuplacer, to determine placement into the appropriate course.
-See Placement for Success on page 8 for details.
+Students registering for their first math course are required to take the Accuplacer, a College Board placement test, to determine placement into the appropriate course.
+See Placement for Success on page 10 for details.

 MATH 0100 Pre-Algebra, 3 credits